mayhemheroes/SuiteSparse/README.md

   recommended.
 Using the Intel C compiler (icx), GNU Fortran (gfortran or f95), and the Intel MKL BLAS together will result in two OpenMP libraries being linked (Intel's libiomp and the GNU libgomp).
-This is a recipe for disaster, and the cmake scripts check this and report fatal error if it attempted.
+This is a recipe for disaster, and the cmake scripts check this and report fatal error if it's attempted.
 Other cases lead to a cmake warning.
 If you get the warning, check your built libraries and ensure that only one OpenMP library is in use (GNU: libgomp, Intel: libiomp, Clang: libomp).
 If you see this case,